PanchananNath/Neural-Network-Visualization-tools/README.md

-# List of tools for visualization of Neural Network Visualization
+# List of tools for visualization of Neural Networks

 ## [Netron](https://github.com/lutzroeder/Netron)